Misoshiru de Kanpai!

 (味噌汁でカンパイ!, Misoshiru de Kanpai!) is a Japanese manga series written and illustrated by Sai Sasano.
 It was serialized in Shogakukan's Monthly Shōnen Sunday from June 2015 to September 2022, with its chapters collected in 14 tankōbon volumes.

 Publication

 Written and illustrated by Sai Sasano, Misoshiru de Kanpai! was first launched as a short-term story of the series in Shogakukan's Monthly Shōnen Sunday from June 12 to October 10, 2015.
 The series began its regular serialization in the same magazine on January 12, 2016, and finished on September 12, 2022.
 Shogakukan collected its chapters in 14 tankōbon volumes, released from January 12, 2016, to November 10, 2022.

-The series is licensed in Indonesia by Elex Media Komputindo.